sbhavani/ehr-wallet/GOVERNANCE.md

 ## License

-The Health Wallet project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+The EHR Wallet project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Attribution